 Breastfeeding is Best!

-It's healthier, cheaper and builds a special bond between you and your baby.
+It's worth learning how to do this because it's healthier, cheaper and builds a very special bond between you and your new born baby.

 This breastfeeding advice is my first-hand experience and that of my friend who is a GP, and I include links to up to date research and websites that are full of good practice.